Skip to content

 Ethernet Port Uses

-- Using it in a computer with an ethernet port for high-speed internet connection.
+• Using it in a computer with an Ethernet port for a high-speed internet connection.

 Ethernet ports are not only for internet connections—they are integral to any network setup, whether at home or in business environments.